The Student Division of PsySSA aims to:

 - Promote the rendering or and advancing mental health services to all in South Africa.

-Incentives for Divisional membership and details of costs
+Incentives for membership

 - Access to the SAJP

-- Affiliation with a student body that will represent and support
+- Affiliation with a student body that will represent and support you

 - Support to psychology student structures at Universities

 - Connection with Psychology professionals and the academic field